flutter/website/src/get-started/flutter-for/ios-devs.md

 ### Responsive and adaptive design

 In SwiftUI, you often use `GeometryReader` to create relative view sizes.
-For example by setting the _width _to `geometry.size.width` multiplied by some factor, or using it as a breakpoint to change the design of your app.
+For example, by setting the _width _to `geometry.size.width` multiplied by some factor, or using it as a breakpoint to change the design of your app.
 Alternatively, you can use environments such as `horizontalSizeClass` that tell you if the size class is `.regular` or `.compact`.